 Ultimately, Georgia law does not force you to meet those obligations after your child has reached the age of majority, and Georgia law also does not permit a judge to modify those if you’ve taken those on voluntarily.
 It’s a very critical issue for you during your divorce proceedings to look at your facts and circumstances, your children and whether they’re going to be going off to college and incurring those expenses.
 Really give that careful consideration before you ever obligate yourself to something that a judge cannot modify later down the road.

-Are you or a loved one in the process of a divorce in Statesboro or Springfield and have questions about the 4 child support tips?
+Are you or a loved one in the process of a divorce in Statesboro, Springfield, or Swainsboro and have questions about the 4 child support tips?
 Contact the experienced Georgia divorce attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.